 A recommendation is defined as a proposal for action for clinical or health system decisions.
 The recipients are generally professionals.
 In principle, in CPGs those statements are identified as recommendations that are formally indicated as such by the CPG authors.
-In addition, depending on the research question, recommendations not formally indicated may be identified by a linguistic label (e.g. "is recommended, must, should, can, could, be considered," including negations or negative recommendations).
+In addition, depending on the research question, recommendations not formally indicated may be identified by a linguistic label (e.g. "is recommended, must, should, can, could, be considered", including negations or negative recommendations).

-The developers of evidence-based CPGs use different systems to classify the level of evidence underlying recommendations and grade the strength of recommendations [26,143,215,311,453].
-Levels of evidence (LoE) should inform the reader or user of a CPG in brief about the strength (quality and quantity) of the evidence underlying the recommendation.
+The developers of evidence-based CPGs use different systems to classify the LoE underlying recommendations and grade the strength of recommendations [24,143,221,320,468].
+LoE should inform the reader or user of a CPG in brief about the strength (quality and quantity) of the evidence underlying the recommendation.
 "Evidence" is understood here to be the primary and secondary literature systematically searched for and evaluated by CPG developers.
-Levels of evidence with regard to the (benefit) assessment of medical interventions are generally based on a hierarchy of evidence and study types.
+LoE with regard to the (benefit) assessment of medical interventions are generally based on a hierarchy of evidence and study types.

-Grades of recommendation (GoR) provide the reader or user of a CPG with information on the strength of a CPG recommendation.
-They go beyond levels of evidence, as they consider not only the strength of the underlying evidence, but in general also include the balancing of medical, social, patient-specific and/or economic benefits and corresponding risks of a recommendation [26,215,453].
+GoR provide the reader or user of a CPG with information on the strength of a CPG recommendation.
+They go beyond LoE, as they consider not only the strength of the underlying evidence, but in general also include the balancing of medical, social, patient-specific and/or economic benefits and corresponding risks of a recommendation [24,221,468].
 They may also refer to the specific health care situation in a health care system.